 An I-140 petition is the second step in the employment based Green Card process.
-Once your PERM Labor Certificate is approved, your employer will file a Form I-140 - known as Petition for Immigrant Worker - on your behalf.
+Once your PERM Labor Certificate is approved, your employer will file a Form I-140 - known as Immigrant Petition for Alien Worker - on your behalf.

-Employer should demonstrate that the company is in a good financial position to capable of paying the salary advertised for the job.
-For this purpose employer's financial financial statement and corporate income tax return documents also required.
+Employer should demonstrate that the company is in good financial position capable of paying the salary advertised for the job.
+For this purpose employer's financial statement and corporate income tax return documents are required.

 What other documents should accompany your I-140 form?